Azure/autorest.typescript/packages/typespec-test/test/anomalyDetector/generated/typespec-ts/README.md

 ### AnomalyDetectorClient

-`AnomalyDetectorClient` is the primary interface for developers using the AnomalyDetector REST client library.
+`AnomalyDetectorClient` is the primary interface for developers using the AnomalyDetector client library.
 Explore the methods on this client object to understand the different features of the AnomalyDetector service that you can access.